 From IMDb: Delivering the shocks!

 In the spring of 1945, Japan established a secret base, Unit 731 in Manchuria, where many innocent Chinese, Korean and Mongolian people were killed in grotesque experiments.
-An idealistic young doctor , Morishima, is horrified by
+An idealistic young doctor , Morishima, is horrified

-delivering the shocks!
+comes to delivering the shocks!

 2010 Germany horror by Marc Rohnstock with Thomas Sender, Timo Fuchs and Manoush.